floffy-f/Stenm/README.md

 ### Compile the rust code

-First, you need to build the `select-ball` executables.
+First, you need to build the `stenm` executables.
 For that, you will need [Cargo, and all the rustc stuff][cargo].

 ```sh
 $ cargo build --release
 ```

-These executables will be located at `target/release/select-ball`.
+These executables will be located at `target/release/stenm`.

 ### Build the javascript glue code for web-assembly